winitzki/scall/tutorial/programming_dhall.md

 For instance, `unsafeDiv 2 0` returns `2`.
 We would like to prevent using that function when the second argument is zero.

-The type system of Dhall provides a facility to ensure that we never divide by zero.
+To ensure that we never divide by zero, we may use a technique based on dependently-typed "evidence values".

-The first step is to define a dependent type that will be void (with no values) if a given natural number is zero, and unit otherwise:
+The first step is to define a dependent type that will be void (with no values) if a given natural number is zero:

 ```dhall
 let Nonzero : Natural → Type = λ(y : Natural) → if Natural/isZero y then < > else {}